lino-framework/getlino/docs/usage.rst

 .. program:: getlino configure

-The :cmd:`getlino configure` command configures a machine to become a :term:`Lino server`, or a virtual environment to become a Lino development environment.
-After :cmd:`getlino configure` you can run :cmd:`getlino startsite` to actually create Lino sites.
+The :cmd:`getlino configure` command configures this machine as a :term:`Lino server`.
+This is required before you can run :cmd:`startsite`.

 If you run this command as root (using :cmd:`sudo`), it will also install system packages and system-wide configuration files, turning the machine into a production server.
-Otherwise it will configure your environment as a development environment.
+Otherwise it will configure your machine as a development server.

 :cmd:`getlino configure` reads or creates and updates a configuration file and then set up this machine accordingly.